Landing a Great Airline Seat!

 Not all aircraft are created equal.

 Different aircraft have different seat configurations.
 Visit seatguru.com to view detailed information about the seats on any plane.
-Enter the airline, date, and flight number and you will be advised on the pitch and width of each type of seat and the layout with which they are installed on the aircraft on a complete map showing where the exit and bulkhead seats are, how many seats are in each section of the cabin, and how many seats across there are in each row.
+Seatguru is powered by Tripadvisor, a reliable source.
+Enter the airline, date, and flight number.
+You will be advised on the pitch and width of each type of seat and the layout with which they are installed on the aircraft.
+A complete map showing where the exit and bulkhead seats are, how many seats are in each section of the cabin, and how many seats across there are in each row, is provided.

 Not all airlines are created equal.